Weaning Puppies: When to Wean a Puppy

 How to Wean a Litter of Puppies?

 As time goes on, you can increase the frequency and length of separation time and the amount of food in small increments until the puppies are completely weaned.
-You can also gradually decrease how much you soak the puppy food, so the texture is a little thicker.
-As your little four-legged friends eat puppy food, praise and reward them with your attention, so they know they are doing everything right.
+You can also gradually decrease how much you soak the puppy food, making the texture a little thicker.
+As your little four-legged friends eat puppy food, praise and reward them with your attention so they know they are doing everything right.
 As the puppies spend more and more time away from their mother, they become more self-confident and independent.[2]

 By the age of seven to eight weeks, your puppies should be completely weaned.
 At this time, it is crucial to keep a close eye on your puppies.
 Make sure they are gaining weight and growing normally.
 They should not have any vomiting or diarrhea, which may be a sign that they are digesting food poorly.
 If your puppies have any problems during this period, contact your veterinarian immediately.